MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/commands/array-query-size.md

 ### Finding documents with a specific number of promotional events

-To find documents where the `promotionEvents` array has exactly 1 promotion event only.
+To find documents where the `promotionEvents` array has exactly one promotion event only.

 ```javascript
 db.stores.find({ "promotionEvents": { $size: 1 } })